photoprism/photoprism-docs/docs/index.md

 * Automatic [image classification](developer-guide/metadata/classification.md)
   based on Google TensorFlow.
 In addition, our indexer detects _colors_, _chroma_, _luminance_, _projection_,
   _location type_, _quality_, and many other properties.
-* Includes four high-resolution [world maps](https://demo.photoprism.org/places) to see where you've been and for rediscovering long-forgotten shots.
+* Includes four high-resolution [world maps](https://demo.photoprism.org/places) to see where you've been, and for rediscovering long-forgotten shots.
 * WebDAV clients, like Microsoft’s Windows Explorer or Apple's Finder, may [connect](user-guide/backup/webdav.md) directly to PhotoPrism so that you to can open, edit, and delete files from your computer or phone as if they were local.